josuebrunel/myscripts/readme.md

 ***NB***

 Don't hesitate to change the *reload* alias to meet your needs if necessary.
-If *.bashrc* is the script you want bash to loads when it is launched interactively you can do something like this :
+If *.bashrc* is the script you want bash to load you can do something like this :

 ```shell
 alias reload='source .bashrc'